The love of power tries to control, the power of love sets us free. Love is indeed the only power that brings true

 The relationship between Her and Loki (Sigyn and Loki) is so intricate and deep that I could fill books writing about it, yet I will try and focus on the main qualities Sigyn has shown me and is teaching me: Love, devotion, surrender and the strength of inner Peace.

 When Loki’s force of destruction threatens to sweep us off our feet, Sigyn is the force that makes us resilient.
 She gives us the courage and strength to move forward.
 This Goddess embodies an unwavering solid power that withstands all adversities – peace – and Sigyn gains this peace from Her unconditional love and devotion to Loki.
 By loving Him, devoting Herself to Him fully, and finally surrendering Her freedom, when She consciously chooses to stay with Loki in the cave until Ragnarok, Sigyn transcends Her attachements, expectations, desires, fears and doubts on the strength of Her love.
 She is not a victim of circumstances, but makes conscious choices.
 And She knows well that the source of Her strength lies in Loki.
 (They have an interdependent relationship, which means that Loki needs Sigyn just as much as She needs Him.)
 While Sigyn could turn away and leave Him, because there is nothing that Loki can offer Her to ease Her suffering, while She could even blame Him for Her misfortune, She chooses to stay with Him.
 Sigyn does not blame.
 She does not complain.
+She stays.
 She takes responsibility.
-She stays.
 Even under the most difficult circumstances She is true to Her Heart, Her Love, Her Self.

 I believe that Sigyn’s victory is one over the illusion of existence, over suffering, grief and injustice.
 Ultimately all bondage is an illusion.
 By acting without attachment, by staying with Loki without expecting a reward, She surrenders to something Higher and goes beyond suffering.